Snowdrops: alias ‘early birds’

 Snowdrops could also be called ‘early birds’, but the scientific name for their genus is a lot more sophisticated: Galanthus.
 This name was derived from the Greek words gala, that means ‘milk’ and anthos, that means ‘flower’.
 There are more than 75 species but the two most important ones are Galanthus nivalis and Galanthus elwesii.

 How about you?
 Would you like to be enjoying the first flowers to bloom in the garden?
 If so, plant these little beauties there now.
 Small flower bulbs should be planted three times as deep as they are tall.
 They’ll also grow very well in grass.
 So why not brighten up your lawn until you mow it for the first time?
+If you would like to know more about snowdrops, you could watch this video.

 - The flower of a snowdrop looks white, but it’s actually colorless.
 When you squeeze a petal, it turns transparent.
 This is because the tiny air bubbles that reflect the light have disappeared.